telerik/winforms-docs/cloud-integration/aws/connect-to-data-in-the-cloud/dynamodb.md

 ````

-Now when the table is ready you can add some data add the following method to the AWS_Manager class
+Now when the table is ready you can add some data, add the following method to the **AWS_Manager** class

 ````C#